-402 Marlborough was designed by Peabody and Stearns, architects, and built in 1887-1888 by Woodbury & Leighton, builders, for Benjamin Williams Crowninshield and Walter Channing Cabot, one of three contiguous houses (398-400-402 Marlborough).
+402 Marlborough was designed by Peabody and Stearns, architects, and built in 1887-1888 by Woodbury & Leighton, builders, for Benjamin Williams Crowninshield and Walter Channing Cabot, one of three contiguous houses (398-400-402 Marlborough) built for speculative sale.
 They are shown as the owners on the original building permit application, dated November 15, 1887, and on the final building inspection report, dated December 26, 1888.

-By the 1890-1891 winter season, 402 Marlborough was the home of boot and shoe manufacturer George Martin Coburn and his wife, Louise (Gage) Coburn.
+On March 31, 1890, 402 Marlborough was purchased from Benjamin W. Crowninshield and Walter C. Cabot by boot and shoe manufacturer George Martin Coburn.
+He and his wife, Louise (Gage) Coburn, made it their home.
 They previously had lived at 337 Marlborough.
-Louise Coburn is shown as the owner of 402 Marlborough on the 1895 and 1898 Bromley maps.
 They also maintained a home in Duxbury.

 By the 1905-1906 winter season, 402 Marlborough was the home of Sarah Ellery Sargent (Austin) Greene, the widow of William Batchelder Greene, Jr. He had died in September of 1904; before his death, they had lived at 524 Warren Street.
 Living with her at 402 Marlborough were their five children: Elizabeth Shaw Greene, Gladis Greene, Elbridge Gerry Greene, Quincy Shaw Greene, and Valerie Constance Greene.